nuls-io/devsite/docs/Docs/s_advance.md

 >
 > Get the execution result of the contract

 In the following results, `contractTxList` is the transaction generated after the execution of this contract.
-Note: This structure is not limited to contract consensus transactions, and different contract internal transactions will be generated according to different business, such as contract NULS asset transfer transaction-- > [Smart Contract NULS Asset Transfer Transaction Instructions] (./assetsOff.html)
+Note: This structure is not limited to contract consensus transactions, and different contract internal transactions will be generated according to different business, such as contract NULS asset transfer transaction-- > [Smart Contract NULS Asset Transfer Transaction Instructions](./assetsOff.html)

 ```json
 {